spigmworkshop/spigmworkshop.github.io/_pages/home.md

 ## Frequently asked questions
 * **Will there be workshop proceedings?** No, this is a **non-archival** workshop.
 The research presented at this venue can be further refined from the feedback you receive and published somewhere else.

+* **When will the submissions be made public?** They will be made public only after the review process.

 # Invited Speakers
 <div class="row projects pt-1 pb-1">